About Medicare

 What happens if I miss my enrollment period?

 If you do not fully understand your Medicare enrollment options and you choose the wrong plan or do not enroll during the allotted enrollment period, you may find yourself incurring significant out-of-pocket expenses.
-If you enroll late in certain Parts of Medicare, you will have to pay a penalty each time you pay your premiums, for as long as you are enrolled.
+If you enroll late in certain Parts of Medicare, you will have to pay a penalty each time you pay your premiums for as long as you are enrolled.

 I already have health insurance.
 Do I have to sign up for Medicare?